Switch to nesto | Get up to $4,300* cashback

 Homeline Plan Mortgage

-RBC’s home equity line of credit (HELOC) product, which enables you to consolidate existing debt to save on interest charges.
-You can enjoy the benefits of both a mortgage and a line of credit in one product.
+RBC’s home equity line of credit (HELOC) product enables you to consolidate existing debt and save on interest charges.
+With this product, you can enjoy the benefits of both a mortgage and a line of credit.

 Cashback Mortgage

-Provides a cash-back payment at the time your mortgage is advanced.
-The amount of money you receive is based on the size and term of your mortgage – maximum 7% of your mortgage value.
+This program provides a cash-back payment when your mortgage is advanced.
+The amount you receive is based on the size and term of your mortgage—to a maximum of 7% of its value.

 Self-Employed Mortgage

 Getting approved for a traditional mortgage can be difficult when you’re self-employed.
-That’s where RBC’s self-employed mortgage comes in to help you obtain competitive rates for buying, refinancing, renovating etc. Financing is available for up to 90% of the value of your home.
+That’s where RBC’s self-employed mortgage comes in.
+It helps you obtain competitive rates for buying, refinancing, renovating, etc. Financing is available for up to 90% of the value of your home.

 Vacation Home Mortgage